 E-Glass, Graphite, Carbon Fiber, and Other Catfish Rod Types

 Rods come in a variety of shapes, sizes, and colors.
-They can me made from basic material like e-glass or advanced materials like graphite or carbon fiber and everything in between.
+They can be made from basic materials like e-glass or advanced materials like graphite or carbon fiber and everything in between.

 E-Glass and S-Glass

 On the lower end of the spectrum is e-glass.
 Fishing rods made from e-glass are very popular with catfish anglers because the material is very strong and durable and the rods hold up well.
 They are strong and powerful but heavier in weight and less sensitive than other styles of fishing rods.

 An e-glass fishing rod usually has a strong “backbone” and is going to hold up in a variety of situations.
 Think “workhorse”, strong, powerful, and durable.
 These are fishing rods that are going to take some abuse.
-With a decent quality e-glass fishing rod you can really put some muscle to a fish and use the rising rod to land it or manhandle it and it’s not going to snap.
+With a decent quality e-glass fishing rod, you can really put some muscle to a fish and use the rising rod to land it or manhandle it and it’s not going to snap.

 E-Glass has long been the “standard” in catfish rods.

 S-Glass is similar to e-glass in many ways but is a superior material to e-glass.

 S-Glass has become increasingly popular in recent years as anglers continue to innovate and use new catfishing techniques that require more sensitivity and a lighter rod that can be held for extended periods of time but still require durability.